 As soon as you take ownership of a property, you’ll want to get insured right away.
 Even if you’re not moving in straight away, taking out insurance means that your investment is protected.
 However, do notify your insurer if you won’t be living in the property as this could affect your cover.

-The cost of property insurance can vary quite dramatically, so you’ll want to compare home insurance quotes before you decide which company to use.
+The cost of property insurance can vary quite dramatically, so you’ll want to compare various good-quality home insurance quotes before you decide which company to use.
 When you compare home insurance, you can see the level of cover and prices of each company on the market, which makes finding the best deal simple and straightforward.
 When you’re ready to purchase a policy, you can do so over the phone or online, so it only takes minutes to ensure your new property has the cover it needs.

 4. Conveyancing Fees